 There have been some upgrades since the last time I received an IEM from Noble and these are some nice upgrades.
 Before the packaging was stuffed into a tiny Otterbox 100 series that frankly was an exercise in origami to fit everything in.
 I do wonder how it was possible with all the accessories AND the 4C in one tiny box.

 Sensibly Noble has elected to switch to the Pelican 1010 hard case which is slightly larger and deeper than the Otterbox 1000.
 It is the same one that they use for the Wizard Savant collection.
-This one has space, plenty of it, in fact, to throw in a few cables, the Savanna itself and a rather swish, perfect fitting silver aluminum tray of tips.
+This one has space, plenty of it, in fact, to throw in a few cables, the Savanna itself, and a rather swish, perfect-fitting silver aluminum tray of tips.

 In the Savanna package, you get a wonderful tip tray, much like RHA’s excellent design only this one feels a little bit sassier and designed to show off the wide tip selection Noble have thrown into the box.
 It also fits the bottom of the Pelican 1010 like a glove so you can take it out and about and switch tips depending on your mood very easily.

 For reference, the included tips are, as always, pretty comprehensive and one of the best to date in a universal IEM offering.
 They include:

-- Three double flange silicone in small, medium and large fitting
+Three double flange silicone in small, medium, and large fitting

-- Two foam tips in medium and large fitting (no silicone spine)
+Two foam tips in medium and large fitting (no silicone spine)

-- Three hybrid red stems in small, medium and large fitting (slightly springy tip)
+Three hybrid red stems in small, medium, and large fitting (slightly springy tip)

-- Three hybrid blue stems in small, medium and large fitting (slightly softer tip)
+Three hybrid blue stems in small, medium, and large fitting (slightly softer tip)

-You also receive a metal clip-on buckle for the hard case that allows you to attach the hard case to something like a belt or backpack loop as well as two rubber branded straps for stacking sources and amps.
+You also receive a metal clip-on buckle for the hard case that allows you to attach the hard case to something like a belt or backpack loop as well as two rubber-branded straps for stacking sources and amps.

-Page 2: Sound Impressions & Comparisons
+Click on page 2 below for Sound Impressions & Comparisons